 Performing infrared roof moisture surveys while standing on the roof is not the best method because imagery from a walk-on survey is not as useful as aerial imagery.
 The same laws of physics apply to both aerial IR and on-roof IR.
 A dry roof, low winds and no rain are needed on the night of the survey.
 However, the “window” when the roof is radiating heat differently from wet and dry areas is longer with aerial infrared because slight nuances of temperatures over large areas are recognizable.
 A high angle of view and high resolution are needed to produce usable imagery.

-Leaking sewage collector lines, storm water drain discharges and illegal taps into storm water drainage lines can often be identified by their thermal infrared signatures during certain times of the year.
-As these sources of pollution leak, seep or empty into creeks, streams, rivers and lakes, their thermal signatures vary from their surroundings and they can be pinpointed accurately from the air.
+Leaking sewage collector lines, storm water drain discharges, and illegal taps into storm water drainage lines can often be identified by their thermal infrared signatures during certain times of the year.
+As these sources of pollution leak, seep or empty into creeks, streams, rivers and lakes, their thermal signatures differ from surroundings and can be pinpointed accurately from the air.
 Cool temperatures (lower than 40 degrees F) and dry (no rain in the last 48 hours) conditions are required.
-As a general rule, the lower the ground surface and the water surface temperatures, the more contrasting the image.
+As a general rule, the lower the ground surface and the water surface temperatures, the more contrast the image will contain.